-Taking the following 8 steps to file your Hurricane Florence damages as soon as possible can help make it easier on you and on your insurance company representatives who will be working hard to try to help you.
+Taking the following 8 steps to file your hurricane damages as soon as possible can help make it easier on you and on your insurance company representatives who will be working hard to try to help you.

-1. File a claim by contacting your insurance company and/or agent ASAP.
-If you do not have your carrier’s phone number click here.
+- File a claim by contacting your insurance company and/or agent ASAP.
+Here are phone numbers of carriers if you don’t know yours.

 - If the damage you described is covered under your policy

 - When will your claim be adjusted and who will adjust it